Gui-V/Monte-Carlo-Simulation-Optimal-Portfolio-and-Risk-Estimation/README.md

-# Calculation of Value at Risk (VaR) using a Monte Carlo Simulation on an Optimal Portfolio
+# PRIVATE - Calculation of Value at Risk (VaR) using a Monte Carlo Simulation on an Optimal Portfolio